makaaronts/IoT-Hydroponic-Project-BWFLC/README.md

 # IoT-Hydroponic-Project-BWFLC
-App project for the water algriculture in BWFLC.
+This is the hydroponic project in BWFLC.